Mexican man pleads guilty to secretly working for Russian agents

 Prosecutors said a Russian official pushed Fuentes to gather information about the informant, who was then living in Miami.
 Fuentes’s communication with the Russian official was “consistent with the tactics of the Russian intelligence services for spotting, assessing, recruiting, and handling intelligence assets and sources,” the Justice Department said.

-The surveillance effort unraveled when a security guard at the complex stopped Fuentes, questioned him, and told the couple to leave the property.
+The surveillance effort unraveled when a security guard at the complex stopped Fuentes, questioned him and told the couple to leave the property.

 Two days later, they were detained at Miami International Airport, where they had planned to board a flight to Mexico City.
 U.S. Customs and Border Protection inspected the wife’s phone and discovered “a close-up image of the license plate” of the informant’s car in a folder of recently deleted photographs.

 Fuentes later told FBI agents that he had repeated contact with a person he believed worked for the Russian government, who had contacted him in May when he was visiting his Russian family.
-Over a series of discussions, the official made clear he knew about the difficulty Fuentes’ wife was having trying to leave Russia, and said “we can help each other,” according to court papers in the case.
+Over a series of discussions, the official made clear that he knew about the difficulty Fuentes’s wife was having trying to leave Russia and said “we can help each other,” according to court papers in the case.

 He pleaded guilty Tuesday to violating a law that requires individuals to notify the Justice Department that they are working as an agent for a foreign government, in this case Russia, authorities said.